rabidaudio/rabid.audio/src/projects/synth/clk.md

 [Source files](https://github.com/rabidaudio/synthesizer/tree/clock/clock)

 Status: In development.
 Working on a breadboard, most features software features have been implemented.
-Final PCB design in progress.
+PCB design in progress.

 ### TODO